TrynkaLab/tglow-core/README.md

-# Tglow: Core python component of tglow imaging pipeline.
+# Tglow: Core Python component of the tglow imaging pipeline

 `tglow-core` is the Python core component of the Tglow high-content imaging (HCI) analysis pipeline.
 It provides utilities to index and read multi-well plate images and parsers for PerkinElmer (Opera Phenix / Operetta) exports.
-The package is used by the `tglow-pipeline` workflows to load, preprocess and write OME-TIFF images arranged in the common `/plate/row/col/field.ome.tiff` `CYZX`layout.
+The package is used by the `tglow-pipeline` workflows to load, preprocess and write OME-TIFF images arranged in the common `/plate/row/col/field.ome.tiff` (CYZX) layout.

 Key features
-- Read and write CZYX / ZYX / YX image arrays via `AICSImageReader` / `AICSImageWriter` (wrappers around `aicsimageio`)
+- Read and write CYZX / ZYX / YX image arrays via `AICSImageReader` / `AICSImageWriter` (wrappers around `aicsimageio`)
-- Parse Revity/PerkinElmer `Index.xml` exports (`PerkinElmerParser`) and convert to a simple Python-friendly index
+- Parse Revity/PerkinElmer `Index.xml` exports (`PerkinElmerParser`) and convert to a simple, Python-friendly index
-- Convert file heavy Revity/PerkinElmer exports to much lowe file number `/plate/row/col/field.ome.tiff` `CYZX`layout
+- Convert large Revity/PerkinElmer exports to a much lower number of `/plate/row/col/field.ome.tiff` files
 - Index and query plate/row/col/field image layouts using an `ImageQuery` object
-- Utilities for registration, flatfield correction and numeric conversions desinged to work with tglow-pipeline
+- Utilities for registration, flatfield correction and numeric conversions designed to work with `tglow-pipeline`

 # Installation
-Generally I reccomend to use the PyPi version which can be installed as follows:
+I recommend installing the published PyPI release where possible:

 ```bash
 pip install tglow-core
 ```

-Alternatively, you can install the latest version from github as follows:
+To install the latest development version from the repository (editable install):

 ```bash
 git clone https://github.com/TrynkaLab/tglow-core
 cd tglow-core